01-edu/public/subjects/graphql/README.md

 Any other information you desire to display is welcome and will be noted.

+### Login Page
+You'll need a [JWT](https://jwt.io/introduction) to access the GraphQL API.
+A JWT can be obtained from the `signin` endpoint (`https://((DOMAIN))/api/auth/signin`).

+You may make a `POST` request to the `signin` endpoint, and supply your credentials using `Basic` authentication, with base64 encoding.

+Your login page must function with both:

+- username:password
+- email:password

+If the credentials are invalid, an appropriate error message must be displayed.

+You must provide a method to log out.

+When making GraphQL queries, you'll supply the JWT using `Bearer` authentication.

 ### Hosting

-Besides the creation of your own profile you will have to host it!
+Besides the creation of your own profile you will have to host it.
 There are several places where you can host your profile,\
 for example: [github-pages](https://pages.github.com/), [netlify](https://www.netlify.com/) and so on.
 You are free to choose the hosting place.

----

-### Usage

-> To test your queries you can access the GraphQL IDE on _https://((DOMAIN))/graphiql/_ or create your own **GraphiQL Docs**.
-This will give you a bigger picture of the tables, attributes and all the types of queries that you can do.

-Here are the list of tables that you are allowed to query (it will be only provided the columns present on the tables):
+Here are a selection of interesting tables and columns which are exposed via GraphQL:

 - **User table**: